 No cutlery is needed and they also only require one hand which is good because there may be a festive tipple in the other.
 And also because they are bite size (or two if you’re dainty).

-These cocktail sausages are great served hot or at room temperature.
-This is great because you can cook them in advance before your guests arrive.
+These cocktail sausages are tasty served hot or at room temperature.
+This is perfect because you can cook them in advance before your guests arrive.

-This also makes them great for taking on a picnic as you don’t have to worry about keeping them warm.
+This also makes them ideal for taking on a picnic as you don’t have to worry about keeping them warm.

 I like to serve these Korean Cocktail Sausages sprinkled with sesame seeds and spring onions.
-If you wanted some extra heat you could sprinkle with some gochugaru or sliced red chillies.
+If you wanted some extra heat you could sprinkle with some gochugaru (Korean chilli flakes) or sliced red chillies.

 For other ideas of the perfect spread check out my 10 Savoury Party Food Recipes.